spaforms365/spaforms365.github.io/_docs/quickstart.md

 ## Provision and configure SharePoint List

-~ Create new out-of-box custom or tasks list on your SharePoint web site.
+~ Create new out-of-box <code>Custom</code> or <code>Tasks</code> list on your SharePoint web site.
 You may also use existing list and/or develop your list further at this time: add custom columns, etc.

 <div class="note warning">
   <h5>Note regarding SharePoint lists hosted on Office 365</h5>